Charles Lux: Miller & Lux

 In 1862, Lux formed a partnership with fellow-butcher Henry Miller under the name of Miller & Lux.
 Beginning as cattle dealers and wholesale butchers, the firm continued to invest in ranching properties, at one point owning more than 2,200 square miles of Western land.
 Eventually, their expanding cattle empire collided with the interests of land-developers; in 1879 this led to the historic Lux v.
 Haggin water-rights case.

 In 1870, Lux moved to South Park in downtown Los Angeles, from which he supervised many of the activities of Miller & Lux, although he often visited his Baden estate.

 Family Life

 Lux married the widow of a miner, Miranda Potter (née Sheldon) during his San Francisco residency.
 She was active in charities, including the establishment of the German Hospital, and funding a number of educational institutions.
 She and her husband were instrumental in establishing the Golden Gate Park Conservatory.
-Lux died of pneumonia in Los Angeles in 1887; he was survived by his wife and step-son, a brother in San Jose, California and a brother and sister in Hatten.
-He is entombed in the Mountain View Cemetery (Oakland, California).
+Lux died of pneumonia in Los Angeles in 1887.